 Each application will be considered on its own merit but we cannot guarantee an offer in each case.

 Months of entry

-Understand, translate and communicate brand stories graphically.
-Explore the strategic thinking underlying brands and look at how that strategy can drive the creative expression.
-This course focuses on the role of visual identity within branding, with the aim of producing versatile and creative practitioners who understand design within a business, social and cultural context.
-This course is taught at London College of Communication, at Elephant & Castle, part of University of the Arts London (UAL).
+On MA Graphic Branding and Identity, you’ll explore the strategic thinking underlying brands and look at how that strategy can drive creative expression.
+This course is taught at London College of Communication, at Elephant and Castle, part of University of the Arts London (UAL).